glbala87/ELLA_tool/docs/releasenotes/README.md

 #### Filter improvements: Gene and allele ratio

 The filter settings now allows using genes as a variable in rules for filters or exceptions.
-This allows conditioning any rule on the presence/absence of a gene.
+This allows conditioning any rule on the presence/absence of a gene, e.g. exclude certain genes from a particular filter.

 In addition, it is now also possible to use allele ratio (alternative allele reads/total reads) as a variable in the quality filter.
-In our experience, this gives a more powerful filter than using the `qual` variable, removing more true technical variants, especially for high sequencing depths.
-However, a caveat is that mosaic variants may be missed.
+In our experience, this gives a more powerful filter than using the `qual` variable, especially for high sequencing depths.
+A caveat is that mosaic variants may be missed, but this can be partially be circumvented by adding particular genes where mosaics are expected to a gene exclusion rule as described above.

 ### All changes